-Google Chrome for Mac: first look review
+Google Chrome for Mac full review

 Just when you thought there were already too many OS X browsers - Safari, Firefox, OmniWeb, Camino, iCab, and Opera, to name but a few - one more enters the fray: the beta version of Google’s browser, Chrome for Mac.